moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 ## Adding Code to The Constructor
 Back to your particle's constructor, it is finally time to add some code!
 At this point, you should have some variables in mind for what you want to add.
 However, if there is a variable you missed, you can always come back and add them!
 As mentioned earlier, our goal is to make a particle which falls slowly, spins, and changes size, then stop all movement and fade away upon hitting the ground.
 This means we're going to want to have some variables to allow for this, like the `angle`, `alpha`, and `collidesWithWorld` boolean.
-There are also variables we'd just want in general, like the `age` and `scale`, as well as the variables related to positisioing.
+There are also variables we'd just want in general, like the `age` and `scale`, as well as the variables related to positioning.
 ```java
 @Environment(EnvType.CLIENT)
 public class MyParticle extends SpriteBillboardParticle {